 Beginning in early 2020, the outbreak of COVID-19 has rapidly evolved into a global pandemic and has adversely impacted global commercial activities.
 The near-term impacts related to the COVID-19 pandemic have primarily been to our asset-based revenue and spread-based revenue.
 The impact of declining global equity and bond markets as well as a lower interest rate environment was evident in our financial statements beginning in the second quarter of 2020, during which we incurred expenses related to the transition to an entirely remote workforce arrangement and increased expenditures for asset-based investment trading activities.
-Management expects that the pandemic will continue to adversely affect our results of operations in future periods, although, given the uncertainty around the duration and extent of the COVID-19 pandemic, management cannot at this time quantify with any level of specificity the impact on our results of operations, financial condition or liquidity.
-The impact of COVID-19 has not affected and is not expected to affect our capabilities to conduct business with our financial advisers.
+The impact of COVID-19 has not materially affected and is not expected to materially affect our capabilities to conduct business with our financial advisers.
+Management believes there continues to be risk that the COVID-19 pandemic may adversely affect our operations and operating results in subsequent periods, although, given the uncertainty around the duration and extent of the COVID-19 pandemic, management cannot at this time quantify with any level of specificity the impact on our results of operations, financial condition or liquidity.
 We have continued to generate positive operating cash flows, have adequate cash on hand, and maintain access to our existing line of credit to meet our short-term liquidity needs.
 We have experienced neither material impairments of our assets nor a significant change in the fair value of our assets and liabilities due to the COVID-19 pandemic.
 We continue to monitor the developments relating to COVID-19 and are coordinating our operational response based on existing business continuity plans and guidance from global health organizations, relevant governments and general pandemic response best practices.